AnastasisKratsios/AnastasisKratsios.github.io/_pages/about.md

 ## Topics of Interest

 My research focuses on geometric deep learning methods, foundations of learning theory such as universal approximation, and implications in architecture construction and applications of those tools to mathematical finance problems.
-As a mathematician, under the hood of each of my research papers, you'll find a medley of geometric topology, non-linear functional analysis, Γ-convergence methods, and stochastic analysis.
+As a mathematician, under the hood of each of my research papers, you'll find a medley of analytic, topological, variational, and optimal transport methods.
 As a scientist, every research project addresses a pointed practical problem.

 ## Select Papers
 - A. Kratsios and [C. Hyndman](https://www.concordia.ca/artsci/math-stats/faculty.html?fpid=cody-hyndman): [NEU: A Meta-Algorithm for Universal UAP-Invariant Feature Representation](https://www.jmlr.org/papers/v22/18-803.html), JMLR - Journal of Machine Learning Research - Volume 22, 2021.